-A molecular biotechnology student at the Faculty of Biochemistry, Biophysics and Biotechnology of the Jagiellonian University.
+A graduate student at the Faculty of Biochemistry, Biophysics and Biotechnology of the Jagiellonian University.
 A graduate of Bsc studies at the same Faculty.
-Her bachelor thesis focused on mechanisms of arsenic resistance in soil bacteria from industrial area polluted with this element.
+Her bachelor thesis was focused on mechanisms of arsenic resistance in soil bacteria from industrial area polluted with this element.
 Her scientific interests mainly focus on microbial mechanisms of stress response and adaptations.

-She completed undergraduate studies in biotechnology at the Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University.
+She completed studies in biotechnology at the Faculty of Biochemistry, Biophysics and Biotechnology, Jagiellonian University.
 Her bachelor thesis investigated antioxidant response of photosynthetic organisms on the example of model green alga Chlamydomonas reinhardtii to heavy metals.
-She is currently pursuing a master’s degree in molecular biotechnology in the same department.
-Her thesis investigates the molecular basis of plant-endophyte interactions on the plant root system, with particular emphasis on the trichome zone.
+Her msc thesis investigates the molecular basis of plant-endophyte interactions on the plant root system, with particular emphasis on the trichome zone.
+She is currently pursuing a PhD in our team.
 Her research interests are mainly in plant physiology and epigenetics as a hobby.